-On completion, the management of landscape areas at the site will be undertaken by a suitably qualified contractor to be appointed by the management and will be undertaken in accordance with the specification contained herein.
-This management plan is intended as a maintenance specification for the first five years post practical completion.
+On completion of the development, the management of landscape areas at the site will be undertaken by a suitably qualified contractor to be appointed by the site operator for a period of 24 months.
+The contractor will be expected to make a minimum of 18 site visits, spread throughout the year to suit the season.
+All Management will be undertaken in accordance with the specification contained herein.